ConnectUni/connectuni.github.io/evaluation.md

 * Participant G: Freshman at the University of Hawaii at Manoa.
 * Participant H: Freshman at the University of Hawaii at Manoa.
 When asked about how they feel on campus comfort-wise answered with "I feel its alright, a lot different than [the social environment] of high school".
 * Participant I: Senior at the University of Hawaii at Manoa.
 Started attending during the COVID-19 pandemic when all classes were on zoom.
-* Participant J: Freshman at Leeward Community College.
-Initially also started college during the pandemic but dropped out due to lack of social connections due to zoom-only classes.

 ### Time and Place:
 * Testing session for Participant A were conducted at the ICSpace room in person at 2 pm on 12/04/23.
 * Testing sessions for Participants B-G were conducted at the ITC building in person after 3 pm on 12/04/23.
 * Testing session for Participant H was in-person at Hamilton Library at 12 pm on 12/05/2023.
 * Testing session for Participant I was in-person at Hamilton Library at about 2 pm on 12/05/2023.
-* Testing session for Participant J was in online over discord at around 8 pm on 12/05/2023.

 ### Script:
 General Usability Testing Script for our Application: